Auerilas/ecopy/docs/source/ordination.rst

 	- :py:class:`pcoa` (Principle Coordinates Analysis)
 	- :py:class:`MDS` (Multidimensional Scaling)
 	- :py:class:`hillsmith` (Hill and Smith Ordination)
+	- :py:func:`ord_plot` (Ordination plotting)

 .. py:class:: pca(x, scale=True, varNames=None)

 	Takes an input matrix and performs principle components analysis.
 It will accept either pandas.DataFrames or numpy.ndarrays.
-It returns on object of class 'pca', with several methods and attributes.
+It returns on object of class :py:class: `pca`, with several methods and attributes.
 This function uses SVD and can operate when rows < columns.
 NOTE: PCA will NOT work with missing observations, as it is up to the user to decide how best to deal with those.
 Returns object of class :py:class:`pca`.

 	**Parameters**